clovisdanielcosta/angular-filmes/README.md

 ## :small_orange_diamond: Thanks

 I wanna to say thank you to <b>Digital Innovation One</b> and <b>everis</b> for make this bootcamp possible.
-Special thanks to Wesllhey Holanda for skillfully teaching in this course.
+Special thanks to Rena Rafael Bertoldo for skillfully teaching in this course.
 You all are doing a great job.

 Well done! :clap: :clap: